 Shared micromobility fleets are typically found in higher-density urban areas, though micromobility systems exist in communities of various sizes.
 Users can access bikes through web- or app-based platforms and pay through membership plans or by individual rides.
 Memberships and payment schedules usually encourage many short trips instead of fewer long trips to minimize bicycle downtime.
 When a user completes a trip, they either return the bike or scooter to a docking area or, in certain dockless systems, can leave it where their trip ends.

+This emerging opportunity to encourage non-auto trips and improve first- and last-mile connections between destinations and transit is addressed in the SCS chapter.
+BCAG plans to initiate a program to incentivize the purchase of e-bikes in the region as a strategy to decrease the share of trips made by personal vehicle and reduce GHG from auto travel.
 Despite excitement for micromobility options by BCAG and member jurisdiction staff, area local governments have expressed concern that existing facilities are not yet sufficient to introduce micromobility options in their communities, citing safety issues as a primary concern.
-As described in the SCS chapter, BCAG plans to initiate a program to incentivize the purchase of e-bikes in the region.
-BCAG staff will continue coordination efforts with member jurisdictions to bring micromobility options to the region.
+BCAG staff will continue coordination efforts with member jurisdictions to address safety concerns, per the discussion above, and to bring micromobility options to the region.

-Active Transportation Network Gaps and Issues

-BCAG is committed to working with its member jurisdictions to ensure active transportation projects continue to be a top regional priority.
-While many gains have been made over prior years, much still needs to be done for the region to fully maximize its active transportation network.
-Many of the rural and unincorporated communities still lack adequate sidewalks for pedestrian and bike travel, a deficiency noted by many respondents to BCAG’s Regional Travel Survey.
-Additionally, despite the extensive existing bicycle facilities in the region, additional safe, accessible, and convenient bikeways will be needed to better connect communities for bicycle travel.
-By closing gaps and expanding bikeways into and within key destinations such as downtowns, shopping and retail centers, etc., active transportation use can be expanded and better utilized.
-Many communities outside of the region already have more advanced active transportation networks in place and these can serve as examples of what our communities can achieve if active transportation continues to be a top priority in the region.Goods Movement
+Goods Movement

 Background